Giant Components in Random Temporal Graphs: The Foremost Forest Algorithm

 where $\delta_k:=\frac{(\log n)^a}{n-k}$.
 Note that $\delta_k \leq \frac{(\log n)^a}{s+1} \leq \frac{(\log n)^a}{(\log n)^b+1} < 1$.
 We define $r_k\in [0,\delta_k]$ as the value for which $|E^S_k| = (1-r_k)\cdot k\cdot (n-k)$.

-\paragraph{Truncated Random Variables.} We introduce the following \emph{truncated} versions of our main random variables $X^S_{s}, \ldots, X^S_{n-s-1}$ and $Y^S_{s}, \ldots, Y^S_{n-s-1}$, which will be more convenient to bound later.
+\paragraph*{Truncated Random Variables.} We introduce the following \emph{truncated} versions of our main random variables $X^S_{s}, \ldots, X^S_{n-s-1}$ and $Y^S_{s}, \ldots, Y^S_{n-s-1}$, which will be more convenient to bound later.
 For $k\in [s, n-s-1]$, let

-We stress that the definition of $c_k$ (and thus $\capped{X}^S_k$ and $\capped{X}^S_k$) here extends the definition of $c_k$ of Casteigts et al, see~\cref{sec: foremost forest algorithm}, by the additional factor of $s^{1/3}$ (that equals 1 in the case of a single source).
+We stress that the definition of $c_k$ (and thus $\capped{X}^S_k$ and $\capped{X}^S_k$) here extends the definition of $c_k$ from \cite{CasteigtsRRZ21} by the additional factor of $s^{1/3}$ (that equals 1 in the case of a single source).
 The values of $c_k$ are chosen in such a way that on the one hand the sum of their squares is sufficiently small, and on the other hand they are large enough to guarantee that the truncated variables coincide with their original versions a.a.s.
 This is formalized in the following two lemmata. \begin{lemma}[Bound on $\sum c_i$] It holds that

 \end{lemma} \begin{proof} We get

 assuming that $n$ and thus $s$ is sufficiently large. \end{proof}

 \begin{lemma}[$\hat X^S_k\approx X^S_k$] With probability at least $1 - 1/(\log{n})^{s^{1/3}}$ the equality $\capped{X}^S_k=X^S_k$ holds for every $k\in [s, n-s-1]$. \end{lemma} \begin{proof} We observe that